ibisset/flow_versus_script/flow-versus-script.md

 ### Flow Designer versus Scripting - RESTMessage performance

 ### Scenario
-Some of our existing ServiceNow outbound REST calls were being made through a Flow Designer action, using an imported RestMessage using OAuth (typical OAuth Application Registry and OAuth Profiles).
+Some of our existing ServiceNow outbound REST calls were being made through a Flow Designer action, using an imported RestMessage with OAuth authorization (typical OAuth Application Registry and OAuth Profiles).
 This was initially set up since our /oauth/token endpoints were internal and not on the internet and hence had to go through a MID server to access the token endpoint and the REST step in Flow Designer supports that.

 Ignoring the above reasons, since this was being triggered by a UI Action button, from a user experience perspective, there was a noticeable delay in calling and running the Flow Designer action.
 I decided to investigate, from a raw performance perspective, how much faster it would be to use a script instead of a Flow Designer action with a typical REST step.